 Kandy that almost sounds like deliciously spelled Candy, is at the heart of Sri Lanka – literally.
 This is where Sri Lanka’s world-famous central highlands begin.
-This is where the last king lived and ruled from.
+This is where the last king lived and ruled.
 Kandy is where the most revered spot in Sri Lanka lives – its most prized possession – Tooth Relic of Buddha.
 In fact, once you have paid your respects at the temple of Tooth Relic, nothing else matters.

 I have been to Kandy twice – once way back in 2005 and then again, this year in summer.
-So, I guess it is time, I take you on a virtual journey to Kandy that you can do in a day.
+So, I guess it is time, I take you on a virtual journey that you can do in a day.

 Things to do in Kandy, Sri Lanka

-Start your day by having the best view of the city of Kandy that has a lovely waterbody at its center.
+Start your day by having the best view of the city that has a lovely waterbody at its center.
 There is, of course, Mahaweli River that I would take you to in a while.
 Arthur’s seat is a high point that you can take a car to.
 Get down and stand on the viewing platform.
 You would see a water tank surrounded by lovely structures with red slanted roofs, all of these surrounded by lush green trees.

 Bang opposite the Arthur Seat viewpoint, on the opposite side of the lake, is a structure in white – this is the temple of Tooth Relic.
 It is a great place to get a bird’s eye view of this temple.
 The one on the edge of the water reflects beautifully in the water.
 Rest of Kandy is in the surrounding hills.
 If you look intently, you would see white stupas peeping from the hills.